This information will help you learn about microvascular reconstruction surgery using free tissue transfer and how to care for yourself after it.

 - Don’t shave over your incisions while your sutures are still in place.
 When your sutures are removed, use an electric razor on and around the free flap or reconstructed area.

-- Avoid taking baths or using hot tubs and swimming pools until your incisions are completely healed.
+- Don’t take baths or use hot tubs and swimming pools until your incisions are completely healed.
 This is usually 4 to 6 weeks after your surgery.

-- Avoid sun exposure to your surgical sites.
-After your incisions have completely healed, use a PABA-free sunscreen with an SPF of 30 or higher.
+- Don’t put your surgical sites directly in the sun.
+After your incisions heal, use a PABA-free sunscreen with an SPF of 30 or higher.

-- Check with your doctor or nurse before doing any strenuous exercise, such as running, jogging, and lifting weights.
+- Check with your healthcare providers before doing any strenuous exercise, such as running, jogging, and lifting weights.

 You may have temporary or permanent changes in the areas of your surgery.
 You may have permanent changes in your:

-- Appearance (such as scars at the donor and recipient sites and skin color changes).
-Your free flap may be a different color than your surrounding skin.
+- Appearance.
+This includes scars at the donor and recipient sites and skin color changes.
+Your free flap may be a different color than the skin around it.

-- Lifestyle, including not being able to do all of the things you could do before your surgery.
+- Lifestyle.
+You may not be able to do all of the things you could do before your surgery.
 This depends on the location of the flap.